-Spring 2019 registration is now closed for Wrentham Youth Soccer travel teams for grades 3-6.
+Spring 2020 registration is now open for Wrentham Youth Soccer travel teams for grades 3-6.
 Children receive 2 hours of coaching in addition to time on the field.

 Wrentham Youth soccer is a competitive program through BAYS in which teams play other towns' travel teams.

 Youth Soccer Travel Teams are offered in both Spring and Fall, the Travel program is for children in grades 3-6 and is composed of four divisions for each gender: Grade 3, Grade 4, Grade 5 and Grade 6.

 - training sessions run by MYSA coaches,

 - games on Saturdays with an equal number of home and away games.

 Travel divisions are grade-based.
 WYS travel teams play in the BAYS league.
 BAYS has grade-based divisions for 2019/2020.
 What does this mean?
 Simply this: player grade=player division.
 For example, a boy player entering grade 3 in Fall 2019 will be in the Boys Grade 3 Division.